jakkra/ZSWatch/GETTING_STARTED.md

 west config manifest.group-filter +bsec2
 west update
 ```
-To enable the feature add below to prj.conf or use Kconfig to enable it.
+To enable the feature add below to prj.conf or build with boards/bsec.conf or use Kconfig to enable it.
 ```
 CONFIG_BME680=n
 CONFIG_EXTERNAL_USE_BOSCH_BSEC=y